Akshat-Priyadarshi/ReAct/README.md

 ## Project Overview

-This project presents an experimental evaluation of agent-based reasoning under compute constraints.
+This project presents an experimental evaluation of agent-based reasoning under computational constraints.
 We evaluate the vulnerabilities of standard Chain-of-Thought (CoT) prompting and baseline ReAct architectures on multi-hop and adversarial factual queries.
 To address these vulnerabilities, we introduce a **Memory-Augmented ReAct Agent** that utilizes a stateful conversation buffer to achieve meta-cognition, effectively preventing infinite API search loops and improving autonomous task resolution.

 ## Models and Infrastructure